cashapp/redwood/test-app/README.md

 ```

 This Android app assumes it's running in an emulator and will attempt to fetch JavaScript from the
-devserver running on the host machine (10.0.2.2).
+server running on the host machine (10.0.2.2).
 It will crash if that server is not reachable (see above).

 Running Test App on iOS